 Jason Kirkey is an author, poet, and the founder of Hiraeth Press.
 He grew up in the Ipswich River-North Atlantic Coast watershed of Massachusetts.
 Inspired by the landscapes in which he has lived—the temperate forests and old mountains of New England and the Eastern Piedmont, the red rocks and high desert of Colorado, Irish hills and sea—his work is permeated with an ecological sensibility.
 Whether poetry or prose, Jason’s words strive towards consonance with the ecosystem.
 He has written four volumes of poetry, including Estuaries and a nonfiction book, The Salmon in the Spring: The Ecology of Celtic Spirituality.
 Jason is now working on his second nonfiction book and a graduate degree in conservation ecology.
 He now lives near Boston.

 L.M.
 Browning grew up in a small fishing village in Connecticut.
-A longtime student of religion, nature, art, and philosophy these themes permeate her work.
-In 2010, she wrote a three-title contemplative poetry series that went on to garner several accolades including a total of 3 pushcart-prize nominations and the Nautilus Gold Medal for Poetry in 2013, which has been given to visionary writers such as Thich Nhat Hanh, and His Holiness the Dalai Lama.
-Balancing her passion for writing with her love of education and publishing, Browning is a graduate of the University of London and a Fellow with the League of Conservationist Writers.
+A longtime student of philosophy, nature and art, these themes permeate her work.
+In 2010, she wrote a three-title contemplative poetry series that went on to garner several accolades including a total of 3 pushcart-prize nominations and the Nautilus Gold Medal for Poetry in 2013.
+Balancing her passion for writing with her love of education and publishing, Browning is a graduate of the University of London and a Fellow with the League of Conservation Writers.
 She is Founder of Homebound Publications—a rising independent publishing house based in New England.
-Her title, Fleeting Moments of Fierce Clarity, was recently named a finalist in the Next Generation Indie Book.
-She currently divides her time between her home in southeastern Connecticut and her work in Boston.
+Her title, Fleeting Moments of Fierce Clarity, was named a finalist in the Next Generation Indie Book.
+She is currently working towards her next degree at Harvard University’s Extension School in Cambridge, MA.
 To learn more go to www.lmbrowning.com